 Welcome to West Denton Primary School (WDPS)

-Dear Parents, Carers, Governors and Friends of WDPS, I hope that you have all enjoyed a lovely, relaxing holiday with your families and friends.
+Dear Parents, Carers, Governors and Friends of WDPS, I hope that you have all enjoyed a happy weekend with your families and friends.

 It gives me great pleasure to see our children benefitting from the bespoke WDPS Life Skills Challenge programme that we have created.
 We are currently working on creating an award scheme (WDPS Life Skills Challenge Award) that children can progress through during their time at WDPS.
 This Award will help our children gain vital skills that will make them resilient and ready to thrive and enjoy new experiences in their lives to come.

-Pocket Trumpet sessions will continue in Mrs Wood's class.
+Pocket Trumpet sessions will continue in Mr Jones' class.

-The Year 3/4 children will take part in their first week of their NUFC foundation session within PE (please make sure they have their PE kits in school).
-It is also the first week of the Family Football sessions afterschool.
+The Year 3/4 children will continue with their NUFC foundation session within PE (please make sure they have their PE kits in school).
+The Family Football sessions will also continue after school.

 PLEASE READ ABOVE THE COPY OF THE THANK YOU LETTER FOR THE MONEY WE RECEIVED ON OUR CHARITY BRADLEY LOWERY DAY.